Condensation on AC Vent: Causes and Troubleshooting Tips

 Tip #1 Keep the Air Conditioner Dry

 Keep the room dry to prevent condensation on AC ducts.
 Use a dehumidifier every time you use your air conditioning unit to remove as much of the moisture in the air as possible.
-This is the prime way of preventing ductwork sweating, and to keep mold growth from thriving within your AC unit.
+This is the prime way of preventing ductwork sweating, and keeping mold growth from thriving within your AC unit.

-Tip #2 Go for Services
+Tip #2 Go for Aircon Services

 Tip #3 Ensure AC Vents are Clear